MontiCore/sequence-diagram/README.md

 * loading symbols from symbol files, and
 * semantic differencing.

-The requirements for building and using the SD tool are that Java 8, Git, and Gradle are installed and available for use in Bash.
+The requirements for building and using the SD tool are that Java, Git, and Gradle are installed and available for use in Bash.

 The following subsection describes how to download the tool.